SubscribeSubscribe to this blog's feed

 Food insecurity in the United States is much more common among members of society who have faced social exclusion, either due to a vulnerability like age or disability, or to discrimination by race, gender, or some other characteristic (see the chart below).
 Unfortunately Nadine has endured exclusion for all of these reasons.

-As an African American woman, even in her healthiest years, Nadine fought to hurdle serious barriers to the educational and employment opportunities that more men, and more women of other racial groups, enjoyed—opportunities that helped provide her with a steady, well paying job.
+As an African American woman, even in her healthiest years, Nadine had to hurdle serious barriers in order to attain the educational and employment opportunities that more men, and more women of other racial groups, enjoyed—opportunities that helped provide her with a steady, well paying job.
 But now, as a disabled senior, her physical inability to work, has left her teatering on the edge of poverty, homelessness, and food insecuirty.

 African American females are least likely to earn a high school or college degree, yet most vulnerable to fatal health conditions like hypertension and various forms of cancer.
 African American women also have higher rates of unemployment than white women and continue to have lower amounts of weekly usual earnings and median wealth compared to their male counterparts and white women.
 In 2010, African American women earned, on average, 64 cents for every one dollar earned by a white, non-Hispanic male.
 White women made 78.1 cents to the same dollar.